 3 Most Important Theories to Explain How the Solar System Formed?

-By Team LTG 28 Min Read
+By Soumi Mitra 29 Min Read

 Many planetary systems in the universe are similar to ours, with planets circling a host star.
-Our planetary system is named after our Sun, Sol, which is named after the Latin word for Sun, “Solis,” and anything referring to the Sun is referred to as “Solar.”
+Our system is named after our Sun, Sol, and is named after the Latin word for Sun, “Solis. ” Anything referring to the Sun is referred to as “Solar.”

 In a nutshell, astronomers use the big bang theory to explain how the universe began.
 It is the concept that the universe began as a single point, then expanded and stretched to become the size it is now—and it is still stretching!